Hellmakima/notes/docker.md

 Used to handle multiple docker containers using `docker-compose.yml` file

-- `docker compose up` creates containers (if missing) as specified in this file.
-Starts them, reuses existing volumes
+- `docker compose up` Creates containers (if missing) and starts them.
+Reuses existing volumes.
+- `docker compose up -d` Same as `up`, but runs containers in the background (detached).
-- `docker compose down` Stops AND deletes the containers.
-Does NOT delete data unless you add `-v`, networks are removed, images stay
+- `docker compose down` Stops AND deletes containers.
+Does NOT delete data unless `-v` is used.
+Networks are removed, images stay.
+- `docker compose start` Starts existing stopped containers.
+Does NOT create new ones.
+- `docker compose stop` Stops running containers without deleting them.
+- `docker compose restart` Stops then starts containers.
+- `docker compose ps` Shows status of containers.
+- `docker compose logs` Shows container logs.

 **example of compose.yml file**